top of page

 Doubling down on what is working to make a purposeful shift in a new, related direction.”
 Pivoting, in this sense, is “an intentional, methodical process for nimbly navigating career changes.”

-Covid19 has brought more people on the bandwagon, for a multitude of reasons.
+COVID-19 has brought more people on the bandwagon for a multitude of reasons.

-Read stories you can relate with at
+Read stories you can relate to at

 ARE YOU PIVOTING THE RIGHT WAY?